 Answering these questions in a clear and concise way is the first step to formulating your strategy.
 From there, you can start to develop the actions required to achieve your goals.

 The first question is all about setting the tone and ambition for your strategy.
 What are your long-term goals?
 What do you want to achieve?
-This is where you set the direction and make sure everyone is aware of what the organisation is working towards.
+This is where you set the direction and make sure everyone is aware of what the organization is working towards.

 The second question is just as important, if not more so.
 This is where you decide which markets or areas you want to focus on and which you’ll avoid.
 It’s also vital to think about how you’re going to compete in those chosen markets.
 What’s your unique selling proposition?
 What can you offer that others can’t?

 The third question is all about your capabilities.
 What do you need to do to be successful in your chosen markets?
 This is where you start to think about the resources and skills you’ll need to achieve your goals.